danishprakash/danishpraka.sh/_posts/2018-08-03-command-line-dir-switcher.md

 How often do you find yourself bashing `..` at the prompt in hopes of getting to the correct directory?
 I don't know about you but I used to do this a lot, I used to constantly switch directories only to find out I was in the wrong one or I'm a level deep and I had to immediately back-up `..`.
 So, I started looking for ways that would help me switch directories more easily.
 I came across this tool [`z`](https://github.com/rupa/z) which is a good alternative but It didn't felt intuitive enough, you had to hope it would guess the right directory.

-I came up with a simple trick which has worked good enough for me for quite some time now, it's intuitive and is configurable enough the commands involved in it.
+I came up with a simple trick which has worked good enough for me for quite some time now, it's intuitive and configurable.

 # Function
 This is a simple bash function with `find` and `fzf`.
 Load this up in your `.zshrc`.
 Follow along to get a grip on how this actually works.